Why Not Use a Free/Paid Email Provider?

 As a free alternative, I recommend Mail.com.

 None the less, there are many benefits to running your own email server as well, such as ultimate privacy and control of your emails.
-After heading my warning, if you still wish to continue with setting up your own email server, follow along!
+After heeding my warning, if you still wish to continue with setting up your own email server, follow along!

 Choosing The Right Provider